-350. RESPONSIVENESS TO THE 470.
-INTERPERSONAL COMMUNITY.
+350. RESPONSIVENESS TO THE COMMUNITY.

-The Department must be responsible to the needs and problems of a community.
-While the Department task is governed by the law, the policies formulated to guide it consideration of the public will.
-The responsiveness must be manifested all levels of the Department by concern for the problems become an integral part of the mission of the Department.
+The Department must be responsive to the needs and problems of the community.
+While the Department's task is governed by the law, the policies formulated to guide the enforcement of the law must include consideration of the public will.
+This responsiveness must be manifested at all levels of the Department by a willingness to listen and by a genuine concern for the problems of individuals or groups.
+The total needs of the community must become an integral part of the programs designed to carry out the mission of the Department.